MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 };
 ```

-If the code that consumes your type does not call the destructor, the garbage collector eventually releases all managed resources.
+If the code that consumes your type doesn't call the destructor, the garbage collector eventually releases all managed resources.

-The presence of a destructor does not imply the presence of a finalizer.
+The presence of a destructor doesn't imply the presence of a finalizer.
 However, the presence of a finalizer implies that you must define a destructor and call the finalizer from that destructor.
-This provides for the deterministic release of unmanaged resources.
+This call provides for the deterministic release of unmanaged resources.

 Calling the destructor suppresses—by using <xref:System.GC.SuppressFinalize%2A>—finalization of the object.
-If the destructor is not called, your type's finalizer will eventually be called by the garbage collector.
+If the destructor isn't called, your type's finalizer will eventually be called by the garbage collector.

-Deterministically cleaning up your object's resources by calling the destructor can improve performance compared with letting the CLR nondeterministically finalize the object.
+You can improve performance by calling the destructor to deterministically clean up your object's resources, instead of letting the CLR nondeterministically finalize the object.

-Code that's written in Visual C++ and compiled by using **/clr** runs a type's destructor if:
+Code that's written in Visual C++ and compiled by using **`/clr`** runs a type's destructor if:

 - An object that's created by using stack semantics goes out of scope.
 For more information, see [C++ Stack Semantics for Reference Types](../dotnet/cpp-stack-semantics-for-reference-types.md).